teokartvelishvili/BestSoft/README.md

 ---

 ## About Us
-BestSoft is a team of passionate professionals specializing in front-end development and modern website creation.
+BestSoft was founded by a group of passionate professionals dedicated to crafting exceptional digital experiences.

 ### Our expertise includes:
 - **Front-End Development**: Building dynamic and responsive websites using React.